cpske/ISP/topics.md

 </td>
 <td align="left" markdown="span">
 Testing of individual "units" of code, such as classes and methods.
-Test Behavior - don't only test code.
+Test Behavior - not just code.
 [Code Coverage](testing/code-coverage)
 [JUnit for Java](/testing/Intro-to-Unit-Testing.pdf) and [unit testing in Python](testing/PythonUnitTesting.pdf)